-Even as an online student at OSBCTC, you will have a support system available to aid in your success, including access to your instructor through office hours and direct communication, academic advisors, an online writing center, and free access to online tutors.
+Even as an online student at EGCC, you will have a support system available to aid in your success, including access to your instructor through office hours and direct communication, academic advisors, an online writing center, and free access to online tutors.

-- refused to complete FAFSA or first use your available grant money.
+o Refused to complete FAFSA or first use your available grant money.

-- failed to maintain satisfactory academic progress
+o Failed to maintain satisfactory academic progress.